John Steiner (psychoanalyst)

-John Steiner (born 1934) is a psychoanalyst, author and trainer at the British Psychoanalytical Society.
+John Steiner (born 1934) is a British psychoanalyst, author and trainer at the British Psychoanalytical Society.
 Steiner, a "prolific London post-Kleinian", is best known for his conceptions of the "pathological organisation" or the "psychic retreat"...between the paranoid-schizoid and the depressive positions'.
 His book, Psychic Retreats, describes a treatment methodology for patients with complex defence mechanisms that are difficult to treat with conventional psychoanalysis.

-Mental Organization
+Mental organization

 The paranoid-schizoid position

 John Steiner separates this into two poles: